 Newton’s Meter provides an AI-powered Wearable Safety System

-Singapore-based startup Newton’s Meter deploys an AI-powered wearable safety system for industrial workforces.
+Singaporean startup Newton’s Meter develops an AI-powered wearable safety system for industrial workforces.
 In the event of an accident or emergency, the device automatically sends an SOS alert and the GPS location of the employee.
 The startup utilizes nano microprocessors to detect injuries from a fall or slip.
 The wearable device also allows for manual operations, enabling workers to send alerts with the click of a button.

 Crafted Design develops a Social Distancing Tool

 Crafted Design is a US-based startup developing QueueSight, a social distancing tool.
 The tool leverages sensors and an AR graphics engine to provide immediate feedback.
-QueueSight comprises ceiling mounted sensors and a visual engine with on-floor projections.
+QueueSight comprises ceiling-mounted sensors and a visual engine with on-floor projections.
 When social distancing is compromised, the sensors send data to overhead projectors, which then display colors on the floor to instantly alert that the workers are too close to one another.

 dDriven builds a Data Analytics Platform for IoT Device Integration

-Singapore-based startup dDriven offers UNLSH, a data analytics platform that helps companies to make sense of the data generated from information technology (IT), operating technology (OT), and IoT assets.
+Singaporean startup dDriven offers UNLSH, a data analytics platform that allows companies to make sense of the data generated from information technology (IT), operating technology (OT), and IoT assets.
 The platform solves the bottleneck of blending and structuring fragmented data for conducting analytics and generating reports.
 UNLSH also features end-to-end capabilities to ingest, structure, and contextualize data.
 The platform then provides data visualization to deliver essential insights for driving digital transformation in large manufacturing operations.

 Crave Industry develops an AI-based Industrial Data Analytics Platform

-Brazilian startup Crave Industry develops an AI-based industrial data analytics platform to optimize process efficiency and assist decision-making.
+Brazilian startup Crave Industry provides an AI-based industrial data analytics platform to optimize process efficiency and assist decision-making.
 The startup’s platform collects, structures, and configures heterogeneous data concerning the business and factory.
 The platform also enables building a digital twin of the complete industrial processes to intuitively visualize data in real-time.